ByronMike/ByronMike/README.md

 ## About me

 I'm currently working for La Provence, a French regional daily newspaper founded in Marseilles in 1997, as a Web Developer : <br>
-🚀  Next.js / NestJS / Redux / MongoDB 🚀.
+🚀  Next.js / Tailwind / StoryBook / TypeScript 🚀.

 - 🔭 &nbsp; **I am happy as a Web Developer** (former Research Officer in Finance & Economics)
-- 🌱 &nbsp; I'm on track with learning more about DevOps, Python and its applications (django, AI, web scrapping)
+- 🌱 &nbsp; I'm on track with learning more about powerful libraries for React / JavaScript : Framer motion, Three.js, React three fiber and Leaflet
-- 🥅 &nbsp; 2023 Goals : Learn more about TS, ML/AI and design patterns
+- 🥅 &nbsp; 2024 Goals : Learn more about TS, ML/AI and design patterns
 - 💬 &nbsp; Ask me about Swell Forecasting, Bourbaki and Ukulele Strumming Patterns
 - ⚡ &nbsp; Fun fact: When eating cereal, I poor the milk always AFTER the cereal